 - Although it doesn’t kill what you trap, it leaves you with a situation where you have to kill it, or use vegetable oil to neutralize the adhesive, which then leaves the animal covered in oil.
 It is better and more human to kill it, but overall, glue traps are not humane.

-This glue-based snake and mouse trap costs $20.49.
+This glue-based snake and mouse trap does not cost much.
 If you’re looking for a solution to trapping a snake that doesn’t involve you having to worry about bait, it’s worth checking out.

 Catchmaster 72MAX Pest Trap

 This trap is also by Catchmaster.
 Let’s see what makes it different to the previous product.

 - Useful in wet conditions

 - Up to a year of use

 - These trapping boards are convenient because they can be placed flat to catch pests.